flowchart TB

 3.3 The IND Process in Practice

 The process from laboratory to clinical trial begins with the IND application (Figure 3.2), a process often preceded by a Pre-IND Meeting where sponsors align development plans with FDA expectations.
-As of 2024, the Food and Drug Omnibus Reform Act (FDORA) also requires the submission of Diversity Action Plans for all Phase III and pivotal studies.
-These plans mandate specific enrollment goals for underrepresented populations—defined by race, ethnicity, sex, and age—making diverse recruitment a matter of regulatory compliance rather than just an ethical best practice.
-Furthermore, the 21st Century Cures Act has expanded the role of Real-World Evidence (RWE), allowing data from electronic health records, registries, and wearables to support new indications, safety studies, and even synthetic control arms in rare disease research.
+The Food and Drug Omnibus Reform Act (FDORA), enacted in 2022, directs the FDA to require Diversity Action Plans for pivotal and Phase III studies; under the FDA’s implementing guidance, these plans call on sponsors to set enrollment goals for underrepresented populations (defined by race, ethnicity, sex, and age) and to describe how those goals will be met, moving diverse recruitment from an ethical best practice toward a matter of regulatory compliance.
+The 21st Century Cures Act (2016) directed the FDA to establish a framework for using real-world evidence (RWE); subsequent guidance has expanded the role of data from electronic health records, registries, and wearables in supporting new indications and post-marketing safety studies, and, in some rare-disease programs, external or synthetic control arms.

 flowchart LR